sr99622/libonvif/README.md

   The spin box can be used to limit the application disk usage in GB.
 Note that the application is conservative in it's estimate of required file size and the actual space occupied by the media files will be a few GB less than the allocated space.

+* Archive Directory

+  This widget sets the storage location for Video files generated by the system.
+Note that the location here is independent from the Videos panel of the File browser.

+* Picture Directory

+  This widget sets the storage location for Picture files generated by the system.
+Note that the location here is independent from the Pictures panel of the File browser.

+### Max File Duration

+  Video file duration is limited to this length.
+This is done so that Video files do not become excessively large.
+Video files will be padded at the start by the duration configured on the Settings -> Alarm tab Pre-Alarm buffer size, which by default is ten seconds.
+This insures some overlap between adjacent files so that information is not lost when files are truncated.

+### File Write Buffer Size

+  File management will remove oldest files based on the total size limit set in the Auto Management field.
+Because the calculation used by the manager is not exact, an additional buffer space is allocated for safety.
+The default value should be sufficient, but can be ajusted based on conditions if warranted.

 ## Proxy Settings

 &nbsp;